shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 ### The install method

 As we want our plugin to actually do something, we should add the `install` method in the next step.
-This method will be executed once during install time:
+This method will be executed once during installation:

 ```
  public function install()